 Leadership means getting work done through other people – which requires influence skills.
 Research shows that the most effective leader-managers have developed a specific set of influence skills: skills in Style Awareness and Versatility.
 During the program they learn about the strengths and potential blind spots of their own style and that of others.
 They also learn to identify other people’s styles and how to adjust their style to relate more comfortably with others.
 A focus is placed on applying understanding of style differences and versatility to issues of supervision and leadership.Show similar events in:

-This workshop will provide the education and experience that is necessary for you to deploy rapid improvement teams at work.
-You will learn to measure what is important, gather the necessary resources, decide who does what, and set and accomplish a one week schedule for project completion.
-Most importantly, you will see how to accomplish more in less time than most teams take to agree on what they should be doing.Show similar events in:
+This workshop will provide the education and experience that is necessary for participants to deploy rapid improvement teams at work.
+Learn to measure what is important, gather the necessary resources, decide who does what, and set and accomplish a one week schedule for project completion.
+Most importantly, see how to accomplish more in less time than most teams take to agree on what they should be doing.Show similar events in:

 As a Lean tool, A3 reporting addresses the root causes of problems that arise every day at work.
 When used properly, the A3 process dramatically increases the probability of success.
 Leading companies, such as Toyota, to use the A3 report to train engineers, supervisors and managers in a proven and structured problem-solving approach.Show similar events in: